 In order to apply to one of our graduate degree programs, materials must be submitted through the Office of Admissions and Records Applicant Information System (AIS) portal.
 Once all materials have been received, the file will be considered for admission upon the deadlines listed below.
-Applicants will be notified by letter by mid March for Summer or Fall admission; April for Fall only; November for Spring admission.
+Applicants will be notified by letter by mid November for Spring, Summer or Fall 2019 admission; May for Spring 2020 admission.
 For more information, contact the Graduate Program Coordinator, Clarice Fulton and review the ALEC Prospective Student Handout.

 University fellowships and scholarships are highly competitive and are available to qualified individuals.
-These deadlines occur early in the Spring semester, therefore, if interested in applying for financial support or assistance for the Fall semester, it is suggested that you submit your complete application materials by November 1.
-If you are not interested in financial support, we will continue to accept applications materials until April 1 for an additional Fall only review, however, meeting this deadline, you will not be eligible for any financial assistance by the department or eligible for other funding opportunities.
+These deadlines occur early in the spring semester, therefore, if interested in applying for financial support or assistance for the fall semester, it is suggested that you submit your complete application materials as early as possible.

 To apply for full admission into the department, the Office of Graduate Admissions and Records at Texas A&M University requires the following items:

 - TAMU Application: Complete the online Texas Common Graduate Application accompanied by a $50 application fee ($90 for international applicants)

 - Official transcripts: Transcripts must be submitted from each higher education institution previously attended